-Sore Throat: Common Cold Or Bacterial Infection?
+Sore Throat: Common Cold, Bacterial Infection Or Throat Cancer?

 Most sore throats are caused by viral infections such as the common cold or the flu.
 These throat problems are generally minor and go away on their own.